WINk (WIN) Market Cap Hits $403.24 Million

 According to CryptoCompare, “By creating a whole mining ecosystem, WINk will revolutionize the way that developers adopt the blockchain ecosystem while keeping wealth redistribution at its core.
 WIN will continue to be the centerpiece of the platform while developers will be able to utilize everything the WINk ecosystem has to offer.
 By taking behavioral mining to the next level, traditional apps will now have all the resources at their disposal to convert their apps to the TRON blockchain. “

-It is usually not currently possible to buy alternative cryptocurrencies such as WINk directly using US dollars.
-Investors seeking to acquire WINk should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy WINk using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as WINk directly using U.S. dollars.
+Investors seeking to trade WINk should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase WINk using one of the aforementioned exchanges.

 Receive News & Updates for WINk Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WINk and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.